mefernandez/temply-core/README.md

 ## Why bother

-There are just so many frameworks out there, right?
+There are just so many templating frameworks out there, right?

 So, why bother?

-Well, there is this selfish personal satisfaction in doing something on your own, granted.
+Well, on the one hand it's all about "I'll do this my way" thing, granted.
+On the other hand, I missed a framework that just wouldn't mess with the HTML structure or syntax.

-Other than that, the fundamental approach in Temply is to **preserve the original HTML template** and **move the code out** to small, atomic units of JS code to transform it: let's call these _plugins_.
+So, the fundamental approach to templating in Temply is to **preserve the original HTML template** and **move the code out** to small, atomic units of JS code to transform it: let's call these _plugins_.

 ## What you get